 SPRINKLER BLOWOUT FOR THE HARSH COLORADO WINTERS

 The biggest misconception people have is that their system will self drain.
 There are systems that have “auto drains” in place.
 The problem is upon installation of piping, settlement does occur creating high and low spots in the piping.
 All the water does not completely drain out even with “auto drains” in lines.
 Water will be trapped in the high and low spots of pipes.
-1-6 Zone for $75.
+1-6 Zone for $85.
 7-12 Zones for $95.
 Each additional Zone over 12 zones + $5 each.
 Multiple backflow preventers are an additional $25 EACH.
 Inline fertilizer unit is an additional $10.

 WHAT TO DO IF YOUR SYSTEM IS NOT OFF AND FREEZING TEMPERATURES ARE OCCURRING?

 - Wrap all outside exposed piping and back flow preventer with an old blanket or towels, the more the better to prevent freezing.
 (Usually located on the outside of house wall.
 Pipes will come out of house and down into the ground).

 - Cover blankets or towels with a trash bag, trash can or bucket.
 This will in most cases save the pipes from freeze damage.

 - Last thing if possible turn off main water valve to the sprinkler system.
 This will stop water from running if pipes do freeze and burst.
 Draining water inside is helpful if you know how, but water will still be in the piping going to ground.
 Please don’t forego wrapping outside just because you drained inside.